eadsjr/pgdoc/README.md

 ## Features (Planned)

-Complete error handling system, which will capture errors so consistently that an external try-catch is largely redundant OR Pass through and wrap Error subtypes in standard manner.
+Complete error handling system, which will capture errors so consistently that an external try-catch is largely redundant OR Pass through and wrap Error subtypes in the standard manner.

 Specific errors for all known cases.